Diseases & Conditions

 - Has a large cap of cartilage

-To completely remove an osteochondroma, your doctor will perform a surgical procedure called excision.
+To completely remove an osteochondroma, the doctor will perform a surgical procedure called excision.
 In this procedure, the tumor will be removed at the level of the normal bone.

 How long it takes to return to daily activities will vary depending on the tumor's size and location.
-If you have any pain or discomfort, you may want to limit some activity.
-Your doctor will provide you with specific instructions to guide your recovery.
+If you or your child have any pain or discomfort, you may want to limit some activity.
+The doctor will provide you with specific instructions to guide your or your child's recovery.

 Multiple osteochondromatosis is also referred to as multiple osteocartilaginous exostosis, multiple hereditary exostosis (MHE), familial osteochondromatosis, multiple hereditary osteochondromatosis, or diaphyseal aclasia.

 The number and location of osteochondromas varies.
 Both pedunculated and sessile tumors may develop.
 In more severe cases, multiple osteochondromatosis can cause bones to grow abnormally.
 For example, many patients have short stature, knock-knees and ankles, and deformities of the forearms.

 Due to these more obvious signs, children with severe multiple osteochondromatosis are often identified early.
 However, like solitary osteochondroma, mild osteochondromatosis may not be diagnosed until early adulthood.
 Multiple osteochondromatosis is more common in males than females.